ocripps24/netflix-clone/README.md

 ## Process & Credits

+The objective was to build the front end/UI side of the first page of the Netflix app.
 This is an imitation build following a One Day build video a this link: https://youtu.be/qFGzT73bjQ8

 I have also reviewed the original developers source code for the project here: